Info TV

 Info TV is a Lithuanian news television station owned and operated by LNK.
-It started to air on 12 November 2007.
-The channel range is 97% of Lithuanian television users.
+It began to air on 12 November 2007.
+The channel range includes 97% of Lithuanian television users.
 Since 5 March 2012, Info TV airs 24/7.
-On 1 December 2018, the channel started broadcasting in HD, just like the other LNK Group channels - LNK, BTV and TV1.
+On 1 December 2018, the channel started broadcasting in HD, along with the other LNK Group channels - LNK, BTV and TV1.

 News

-Info TV demonstrates a 4 hours-long news show called "Infodiena" which is broadcasting via INFO TV, BTV and LNK TV news.
+Info TV demonstrates a 4 hours-long news show called "Infodiena" which broadcasts via INFO TV, BTV and LNK TV news.
 "Infodiena" is displayed from Monday to Friday from 5 p.m. to 9 p.m.
 This show is the longest TV news programme in the Lithuanian television.